gh0stless/SID-object/README.md

 Installation:
 -------------
-copy the SID.mxe and or SID.mxe64 to
+- copy SID.mxe and/or SID.mxe64 to
  ...\documents\Max 7\Library
  or the SID.mxe64 to
  ...\documents\Max 8\Library

-copy the appropriate DLL into the program directory of Max
+- copy the appropriate DLL into the program directory of Max

-study the attached Max patch for the feature learning
+- study the attached Max patch for the feature learning

 versions history
 ----------------